nmolaei7878/NoteBook/README.md

  - if you are using library import functionality from them with ```named export```
  - and not all of that like :  ```import { transform } from 'loasdash'``` (this will reduce bundle size)
  - preferd each bundle size is under ```300``` kilobytes

+### Resource Hint

+####Preconnect`

+The `preconnect` directive allows the browser to **setup early connections before an HTTP request is actually sent to the server**.
+This includes DNS lookups, TLS negotiations, TCP handshakes.
+This in turn eliminates roundtrip latency and saves time for users.

+#### Prerendering

+ is very similar to prefetching in that it gathers resources that the user may navigate to next.
+The difference is that prerendering actually **renders the entire page in the background**, all the assets of a document.
+Below is an example.

+#### prefetch

+ is a low priority resource hint that allows the browser to **fetch resources in the background** (idle time) that might be needed later, and **store them in the browser's cache**.
+Once a page has finished loading it begins downloading additional resources and if a user then clicks on a prefetched link, it will load the content instantly.
+There are three different types of prefetching, link, DNS, and prerendering which we will go into more below.

+#### preload

+Generally it is best to `preload` your most important resources such as images, CSS, JavaScript, and font files.
+This is not to be confused with browser preloading in which only resources declared in HTML are preloaded.
+The `preload` directive actually overcomes this limitation and **allows resources which are initiated via CSS and JavaScript to be preloaded and define when each resource should be applied**.

+`preload` is different from `prefetch` in that it focuses on fetching a resource for the current navigation. `prefetch` focuses on fetching a resource for the next navigation.
+It is also important to note that `preload` does not block the window's `onload` event.